How to Make a Closed Terrarium (Hands-on DIY Guide)

 Sometimes, the simplest terrarium lighting options work the best!

-Finally, going bioactive is the ultimate step in a self-sustaining closed terrarium.
+Finally, creating a bioactive terrarium is the ultimate step in a self-sustaining closed terrarium.
+Enlisting the help of beneficial terrarium bugs completes that final all-important nutrient cycle.

 So your ecosystem can effectively process any plants that have checked out of life and use them to create nutrients for those still left in the game.
-Curious how long closed terrariums can last?
-Check out this post.

 Closed Terrarium Supplies

-If you prefer to go the whole DIY route – as I do – then you’re going to need to source your own terrarium supplies.
+If you prefer to go the whole DIY route – as I do – then you’re going to need to source your own supplies.

 • Plants – You’ll need multiple plants to create a natural-looking tropical scene.
 Look for dwarf species or slow-growing plants.